Drama Therapy for Cancer Patients

-Drama therapy may be a useful tool in helping patients become psychologically prepared for treatments and procedures, especially those that are frightening or cause stress, like surgery.
+Drama therapy may help patients psychologically prepare for treatments and procedures, especially those that are frightening or stressful, like surgery.
 A study of children with cancer split participants into two groups: those who went through drama therapy before a procedure, and those who did not.
 The children who participated in drama therapy had lower blood pressure, heart rate, and other indicators of fear or stress before their cancer procedures.

 While this study was conducted with children, there is every reason to believe it can be extrapolated to adults undergoing surgery or other therapies for mesothelioma.
 Fear and anxiety before a procedure may be reduced or eliminated by using specific drama therapy to help the patient be more prepared psychologically for what is about to happen.

 Drama Therapy in Support Groups

 Social support is a powerful tool for wellness for anyone, but for patients living with or recovering from cancer support groups can be especially important.
 Simply sitting with a group of people who know what you are going through is helpful, but some researchers have added drama therapy to cancer support groups to make them even more productive.